Our customer reviews

 3. How is the test conducted?

-The hormone check for stress is performed through a simple blood sample that you can conveniently take from home.
-Your sample is sent to our partner laboratory and professionally evaluated.
+The test is conducted through a simple blood sample, which you can conveniently take from home.
+Your sample is then professionally analyzed in a partner laboratory.

 5. How do the test results help me?

-6. How long does it take for the results to be available?
+6. How long does it take to receive the results?

-Yes, the test is also helpful for mild stress symptoms, as it shows early on whether the stress level is healthy or if measures for stress management are already necessary.
+Yes, the burnout risk test is also useful for mild symptoms, as it shows early on whether your stress level is harmless or if action is needed.